sachinraja/uttp/README.md

   maxBodySize?: number
 }

-export const universalHandler = defineHandler(
+export const handler = defineHandler(
   // specify options type here
   // can specify as many arguments as you want after `helpers`
   // which the user will need to pass